atom-sw/fauxpy-experiments/first_round_selection/README.md

 ./check_target_tests_all.sh
 ```

-When this script is finished running, it produces the [selected](selected) directory, containing a Json
+When this script is finished running, it produces the [correct](correct) directory, containing a Json
 file for each project showing which bugs have been removed and kept according to
 the criteria mentioned above.
 The standard output of this step
 can be found in the [target_tests_log](target_tests_log) directory.